• 6 min read

 Why they matter and how materials help you bring them to life

 Corporate environments are evolving to accommodate changing organizational cultures, shifting demographics—and a boatload of new and varied workstyles that go along with all those changes.
-Offices are becoming more and more diversified, with design focusing on people and the relationship they have with their workspace.
+Offices are becoming more and more diversified, with workplace design focusing on people and the relationship they have with their workspace.
 It’s a human-centric approach that keeps people comfortable, engaged, and inspired, while embodying the personality of a company’s brand and culture.

 In the latest trends, we’re seeing workplace designs that celebrate the human experience and nurture well-being, as well as some that strike a compelling balance of two seemingly different aesthetics.
 Here are seven of those top trends, why they’re important, and how you can use materials, finishes, and colors to reflect them.